shock/boxes/README.md

  * The top-nav takes you: "home" (The World), selections (a feature involving the checkboxes), tags, and browser buttons (forward back) for when the app is loaded full screen on a mobile device.

-Note that data is loaded by AJAS in the first two columns each page load, so clicking the back button will always return current state from the DB.
+Note that data is loaded by AJAJ in the first two columns each page load, so clicking the back/forward buttons will always return current state from the DB.